On Maximum Differential Coloring of Planar Graphs: Optimal labeling for regular caterpillars and spiders with path lengths all even or all odd

-In this section we prove Theorem~\ref{thm:spider}.
-Let $G$ be a $n$-vertex spider with $p$ paths.
-We consider the cases where all $p$ paths are either of odd length or of even length separately.
-Let $N_l$ denote the number of vertices at level $l$.
-For each $q \in [1, N_l]$ let $v_{l, q}$ be the level $l$ vertex that belongs to the $q$-th path out of the paths containing level $l$ vertices.
+Let $G$ be a $n$-vertex spider consisting of $p$ paths.
+Recall that by $N_l$ we denote the number of vertices at level $l$.
+For each $q \in [1, N_l]$, let $v_{l, q}$ be the level-$l$ vertex that belongs to the $q$-th path out of the paths containing level-$l$ vertices.